sjchae1207/sjchae1207.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a graduate student in the Department of Mathematical Sciences at the Korea Advanced Institute of Science and Technology (KAIST).
+I am a graduate student in the Department of Mathematical Sciences at KAIST (Korea Advanced Institute of Science and Technology).

 My research interest lies in analyzing biological systems by mathematical tools.
 So far, I have worked on mathematical modeling of circadian clocks, analyzing intracellular diffusion of proteins, optimizing immunotherapy, and causality detection in biological systems.